First Hundred Years' War: Formation of the Angevin Empire

-On November 6, 1153, by the Treaty of Wallingford (or Treaty of Winchester), he was recognized as the successor of King Stephen of England (Stephen of Blois before his accession to the throne).
-When the latter died on October 25, 1154, he ascended the throne of England under the name of Henry II.
-On Sunday, December 19, he was crowned at Westminster Abbey.
+On 6 November 1153, by the Treaty of Wallingford (or Treaty of Winchester), he was recognized as the successor of King Stephen of England.
+When the latter died on 25 October 1154, he ascended the throne of England under the name of Henry II.
+On Sunday 19 December he was crowned at Westminster Abbey.
+This marked the beginning of what is referred to by historians in the modern day as the Angevin Empire.